Ravi Venkatesan: Career

-Ravi Venkatesan is currently a venture partner with Unitus Seed Fund.
+Ravi Venkatesan is currently a venture partner with Capria Ventures.
 Prior to this role, Venkatesan has held multiple executive positions.
 He was the chairman of the board at Bank of Baroda, one of India's Public Sector Undertaking (PSU) banks.
 He held this position from 2015 through 2018.
 He was also the co-chairman of the board of Infosys, an Indian information technology services company, from 2011 through 2018.
 Venkatesan was the chairman of Microsoft India from 2004 through 2011.
 Prior to this, Ravi was the Chairman of Cummins, India, from 1996 through 2004.
 Venkatesan was also named as one of the advisors to Arkam Ventures' 3.25 billion INR fund to invest in early stage technology startups in India.

 Venkatesan is a member of the Government of India's MSME task force, chartered with developing recommendations for small- and medium-size enterprises impacted by the COVID-19 pandemic.
 He is also the founder of Social Ventures Partners India, a network of philanthropists.